 - Stock images - Before adding a stock image to your site, review our best practices.

 - High-density and Retina displays - Visit Responsive design.

-- Product images - Visit Products Page styles.
+- Product images - Visit Types of Store Pages.

 - Image Blocks - Visit Image Blocks.